Exception Hierarchy

 Retry Strategies

-The SDK provides intelligent retry guidance through theget_retry_strategy
+The SDK provides intelligent retry guidance through theget_retry_strategy function.

 from cerevox.exceptions import get_retry_strategy